Ravbug/UnityHubNative/README.md

 - View Unity installs by double clicking them in the list views in the Editor Versions section
 - Update projects to a Unity version of your choosing

-UnityHubNative does not have every feature that the official hub has, namely installing / managing Unity Installs.
-There is a Manage button in the Editor Versions page which will launch the official hub.
-In addition, you cannot uninstall the official Unity Hub.
-This app serves as a shortcut to get into your projects faster.
+UnityHubNative does not have every feature that the official hub has, namely managing licenses.
+In addition, depending on your license, you may not be able to uninstall the official Unity Hub.
+UnityHubNative serves as a shortcut to get into your projects faster.

 ## Installation
 This application is self-contained on Windows and macOS.